NVIDIA/aistore/docs/_posts/2024-09-26-resilient-streaming-with-object-file.md

 #### Custom Buffer Size

 In the initial implementation, `ObjectFile` uses an internal buffer of the same size requested by the reader (on each call to `read()`).
-For reading larger chunk sizes over the network, we rely on the `object.get()` `chunk_size` parameter, which can exceed the requested buffer size.
+For reading larger chunk sizes over the network, we rely on the `object.get_reader()` `chunk_size` parameter, which can exceed the requested buffer size.
 With a larger chunk size, the buffer will often still hold enough data for multiple reads.

 Adding support for custom buffer sizes would allow further performance optimization by separating the buffer size from the amount specified in each `read` call.
 More work still needs to be done to determine optimal sizes for read, buffer, and chunk iteration (see [Benchmarking](#benchmarking) section below for ongoing efforts to fine-tune these sizes).